What is Cerebral Palsy?

 - Advocate for your child.
 Your child’s team may consist of numerous doctors, therapists, and other medical professionals.
 As the treatment program moves from one practitioner to another, you are the common thread that will keep your child’s interests at the forefront.
 Be informed throughout the process, and make sure you’re entirely comfortable with all actions taken.
-Speak up when you’re not.
+Then, speak up when you’re not.

 - Seek support.
-Whether it’s a therapist, support group, friends, or family, you must have your network of people to rely on and trust.
+Whether it’s a therapist, support group, friends, or family, you must have your own network of people to rely on and trust.